Frequently Ask Questions

 Are All Gifts Tax Deductible?

-Gifts to the Northern Essex Community College Foundation, Inc., a 501(c)3 charitable organization, are fully tax deductible to the extent allowed by law.
+Gifts to the Northern Essex Community College Foundation, Inc., a 501(c)(3) charitable organization with a tax id#04-2759634, are fully tax deductible to the extent allowed by law.
 You should consult with your tax attorney or financial adviser.

 Can I Receive a Tax Deduction for Equipment or Supplies I Give to the College?